venoajie/my_prompts/domains/coding_trader_app/personas/specialized/sia-1.persona.md

 inherits_from: btaa-1
 status: active
 expected_artifacts:
-  - id: source_code_file
+  - id: failure_report
     type: primary
-    description: "The single .py source file to be tested.
-This is the primary subject of the mandate."
+    description: "Logs, error messages, or a description of the critical system failure."
-  - id: related_data_models
+  - id: architectural_blueprint
-    type: optional
+    type: primary
-    description: "Any relevant data model files (e.g., from src/shared/models.py) that the source code depends on."
+    description: "The system blueprint used to form a hypothesis about the failure."
 ---